acidonper/ocp-gitops-argocd-with-external-secrets/README.md

 ### AWS Secret

-It is required to create a secret in AWS in order to storage the private information that had to be used in Openshift.
-For this reason, it is necesary to execute the following command:
+It is required to create a secret in AWS in order to store the private information that had to be used in Openshift.
+For this reason, it is necessary to execute the following command:

 ```$bash
 aws secretsmanager create-secret \